Remarks on the minimal model theory for log surfaces in the analytic setting: Introduction

-over $Y$ such that \begin{itemize} \item \textnormal{(Good minimal model)} if $K_X+\Delta$ is $\pi$-pseudo-effective, then $K_{X^*}+\Delta^*$ is semi-ample over some open neighborhood of $W$, and \item \textnormal{(Mori fiber space)} if $K_X+\Delta$ is not $\pi$-pseudo-effective, then $(X^*, \Delta^*)$ is a Mori fiber space. \end{itemize} We note that $K_{X_i}$ is $\mathbb{Q}$-Cartier and every prime divisor on $X_i$ which is mapped into $W$ is $\mathbb{Q}$-Cartier for every $i$ in Case \textnormal{(A)}, that $X_i$ is $\mathbb{Q}$-factorial over $W$ for every $i$ in Case \textnormal{(B)} and that $(X_i, \Delta_i)$ is log canonical for every $i$ in Case \textnormal{(C)}.
-Moreover, in all cases, $X_i$ has only rational singularities for every $i$ if so does $X$. \end{thm}
+over $Y$ such that \begin{itemize} \item \textnormal{(Good minimal model)} if $K_X+\Delta$ is $\pi$-pseudo-effective, then $K_{X^*}+\Delta^*$ is semi-ample over some open neighborhood of $W$, and \item \textnormal{(Mori fiber space)} if $K_X+\Delta$ is not $\pi$-pseudo-effective, then $(X^*, \Delta^*)$ is a Mori fiber space. \end{itemize} We note that $K_{X_i}$ is $\mathbb{Q}$-Cartier and every prime divisor on $X_i$ which is mapped into $W$ is $\mathbb{Q}$-Cartier for every $i$ in \textnormal{Case (A)}, that $X_i$ is $\mathbb{Q}$-factorial over $W$ for every $i$ in \textnormal{Case (B)}, that $(X_i, \Delta_i)$ is log canonical for every $i$ in \textnormal{Case (C)}, and that $X_i$ has only rational singularities for every $i$ in \textnormal{Case (D)}. \end{theorem}

-\begin{rem} When $\operatorname{dim}X>2$, each contraction morphism given by the minimal model program exists only after shrinking around $W$ as mentioned in \cite[Theorem 1.7]{Fjn22}.
+\begin{remark} When $\operatorname{dim}X>2$, each contraction morphism given by the minimal model program exists only after shrinking around $W$ as mentioned in \cite[Theorem 1.7]{Fjn22}.
 Then we have to repeatedly replace $Y$ with a small open neighborhood of $W$.
 In contrast, when $\operatorname{dim}X=2$, we can construct an open neighborhood $U$ of $W$ on $Y$ such that, once we replace $Y$ with $U$, each step $\varphi_i$ in the above theorem exists.
-We note that this $U$ depends only on the compact subset $W$ and the morphism $\pi\colon X\rightarrow Y$, and it is independent of the choice of the divisor $\Delta$. \end{rem}
+We note that this $U$ depends only on the compact subset $W$ and the morphism $\pi\colon X\rightarrow Y$, and it is independent of the choice of the divisor $\Delta$. \end{remark}